SkullElf/ABI2API/README.md

 # ABI2API

-ABI2API is a Python library for converting smart contract ABI (Application Binary Interface) into a RESTful API.
-It allows developers to expose the functionality of a smart contract through a simple API interface, making it easier to interact with the contract.
+ABI2API is a Python library for converting smart contract ABI (Application Binary Interface) on the MultiversX blockchain into a RESTful API.
+It allows developers to expose the functionality of a smart contract through a simple API interface, making it easier to interact with Smart Contracts.

 ## Features